Refugee Health Initiative

-If you are interested in volunteering, we generally recruit volunteers for the home visit program at the beginning of the Fall and Spring semesters.
-All volunteers must attend one of our mandatory orientations (held in both the Fall and the Spring) or make special arrangements with us.
+If you are interested in volunteering, we generally recruit volunteers for the home visit program at the beginning of the Fall semester.
+All volunteers must attend a mandatory orientation held in the Fall or make special arrangements with us.

-For more information, or if you would like to be added to the RHI listserv, please email Malika Rakhmankulova at email@example.com.
+For more information, or if you would like to be added to the RHI listserv, please email Anna Spier at email@example.com